Why endometrial tissue appears outside the uterus is unknown.

 Large intestine: Abdominal bloating, pain during bowel movements, diarrhea or constipation, or rectal bleeding during menstruation

 Bladder: Pain above the pubic bone, pain during urination, urine that contains blood, and a frequent and urgent need to urinate

 Ovaries: Formation of a blood-filled mass (endometrioma), which sometimes ruptures or leaks, causing sudden, sharp abdominal pain

-The misplaced endometrial tissue and its bleeding may irritate nearby tissues.
+The misplaced endometrial tissue and its bleeding may irritate in nearby tissues.
 As a result, scar tissue may form, sometimes as bands of fibrous tissue (adhesions) between structures in the abdomen.
 The misplaced endometrial tissue and adhesions can interfere with the functioning of organs.
 Rarely, adhesions block the intestine.

 Severe endometriosis may cause infertility when the misplaced tissue blocks the egg's passage from the ovary into the uterus.
 Mild endometriosis may also cause infertility, but how it does so is less clear.

 During pregnancy, endometriosis may become inactive (go into remission) temporarily or sometimes permanently.
 Endometriosis tends to become inactive after menopause because estrogen and progesterone levels decrease.

 A doctor may suspect endometriosis in a woman who has typical symptoms or unexplained infertility.
 Occasionally, during a pelvic examination, a woman may feel pain or tenderness, or a doctor may feel a lump or mass of tissue behind the uterus or near the ovaries.

 If a doctor sees abnormal tissue during laparoscopy and is not sure whether it is endometrial tissue, a biopsy must be done.
 A sample of the tissue is removed, using instruments inserted through the laparoscope.
 The sample is then examined using a microscope.
 An overnight stay in the hospital is usually required only if a very large amount of abnormal tissue is removed.